Last updated

 S_machine' := S_machine

-This means that when we evaluate
+This means that when we evaluate F_apply

-, weextract the remaining gas
+extract the remaining gas S_machine,g'

-from theresultant machine state
+resultant machine state S_machine'

 .